Skip to Content

 Canyon Hot Springs near Revelstoke, BC

-Photo Credit: Kootenay Rockies Tourism
+The pool at Canyon Hot Springs.
+Photo Kootenay Rockies Tourism

-These springs are located right along Highway 1 so they make a good road trip pit stop.
-Unfortunately, I’ve never had time.
 The hot springs bubble out of the mountain at a temperture of about 25C.
 They are piped to the nearby resort where they are heated slightly for better soaking.
 There are two pools.
 The family pool is 32C, while the soaking pool is 40C.
 The resort was built in the 1970s and looks to be showing its age a bit.
 The pools are only open between May and September.

 How to get to Canyon Hot Springs: Canyon Hot Springs is located on Highway 1 in between Mount Revelstoke National Park and Glacier National Park.
 It’s 33km east of Revelstoke and 116km west of Golden.
+Here are Google Maps driving directions.

-Cost: Adults: $12.50, Kids and Seniors: $10.50, Kids 4 and under: free
+Cost: Adults: $16.50, Kids and Seniors: $14.25, Kids 4 and under: free

 Where to Stay: Canyon Hot Springs Resort has cabins and camping on site.
 But you’ll find nicer accommodations in Revelstoke.